SHARP Seattle Project Assistant

 SHARP Seattle is seeking a part-time Project Assistant to support the implementation of the Sharing History through Active Reminiscence and Photo-imagery (SHARP) project in Seattle’s Central District.
 This project is facilitated by The Central Area Senior Center.

 The SHARP Seattle Project Assistant acts as the key person for outreach to community members, registering project participants, and coordinating the project.
 The Project Assistant will work closely with the Project Coordinator and Interns.
 The Project Assistant will receive supervision from the Project Coordinator.

 Outreach to community members in Seattle’s Central District

 Assign participants to walking groups

 Respond to participant questions or concerns

 SHARP Seattle aims to maintain or improve African American brain health through engaging older adults in culturally celebratory neighborhood walks and conversations in Seattle’s Central District.
 One-mile routes are accessible on tablets, using GPS-triggered historical images of Black life in the neighborhood to prompt small-group reminiscence as participants walk.
 Together, conversations form a digital oral history archive.
-Routes will be developed in the first half of 2022, with walking groups taking place in summer 2022.
+Routes are being developed in the first half of 2023, with walking groups taking place in summer 2023.
 Read more about the origins of the SHARP program in Portland, here: https://www.sharpwalkingstudy.org/.

 Skills & Abilities